The Cloud Opera or The Dido Problem

 She recently founded the group PARIS MASALA, a pop melting pot in which she is the lead singer; the project is currently in development.

-Her most recent work for theater include the staging of the new piece Cette Femme Avec Qui Tu Crois Vivre by Natalie Rafal for the Fleming Welt Company and the recent co-direction of Pericles Prince of Tyre by Shakespeare.
+Her most recent work for theater includes the staging of the new piece Cette Femme Avec Qui Tu Crois Vivre by Natalie Rafal for the Fleming Welt Company and the recent co-direction of Pericles Prince of Tyre by Shakespeare.